planetfederal/qgis-lessons-plugin/doc/writing_lessons.rst

 All texts snippets and screenshots are added to the html file that describes the current step.
 A lesson might contain several steps.
 To start a new step and add text and screenshots to another file, press CTRL-W at anytime, and a new step will be started.

-When you have captured all elements of you lesson, select the *Plugins/Lessons/Stop catpturing lesson steps* menu.
+When you have captured all elements of you lesson, select the *Plugins/Lessons/Stop capturing lesson steps* menu.

 In the folder that you selected, you will find all html files and image files.
 You will also find a ```___init.py___``` file that describe the lesson.
 The folder as it is generated can be added to your lessons plugin (created based on the ```lessonscollectionplugin``` template) and will be recognised as a valid lesson.